 The National Science Foundation (NSF) is charged with ensuring the vitality of the nation's scientific and technological enterprise.
 In its 2020 Vision for the National Science Foundation Report (NSB 05-142), the National Science Board articulated a vision for the future of science and technology that includes tapping the talents of all citizens, particularly those belonging to groups that are under-represented in the science and research enterprise.
-In response to this report, the Division of Ocean Sciences offers Research Initiation Grants (OCE-RIG) with the intent of increasing the number of individuals from under-represented groups pursuing research careers in the ocean sciences.
-In this solicitation, the term under-represented groups will refer to and include the following: women, persons with disabilities, African Americans, Hispanics, Native Americans, Alaska Natives, and Pacific Islanders.
+In response to this report, the Division of Ocean Sciences offers Postdoctoral Research Fellowships intended to increase the number of scientists from under-represented groups will refer to and include the following: women, persons with disabilities, African Americans, Hispanics, Native Americans, Alaska Natives, and Pacific Islanders.